ClicShoppingOfficialModulesV3/apps_report_stats_wharehouse/README.md

 This apps allow you to display the product in function your wharehouse and orders status

-Important Note :

-Copy the apps_report_stats_wharehouse.json into ClicShopping/Work/Cache/Github
+Language : english - french
 licence  : GPL 2 - MIT

 Install :
+Copy all directories inside Shop except ModuleInfosJson Copy the apps_report_stats_wharehouse.json into ClicShopping/Work/Cache/Github

+install
 http://monsite/myAdmin/index.php?A&Report\StatsProductsWharehouse

-Activate the module in Report
+Activate the module in Report / Product Management

 See Marketplace for all informations
 Marketplace link : https://www.clicshopping.org/forum/files/file/28-apps_report_stats_wharehouse/